fpvandoorn/LeanCourse23/LeanCourse/Project/README.md

 * In **differential geometry** define smooth `n`-forms and de Rham cohomology.

+* In **Galois theory** define constructible numbers in ℂ and prove that they form the smallest subfield of ℂ closed under square roots.
+If time permits, prove some famous impossibility results (trisection of an angle / doubling of a cube).
+Example reference: [David Cox, Galois Theory, Ch 10.1].

 * In **game theory**, define games, pure and mixed strategies, and Nash equilibria.
 Assuming Brouwer's fixed point theorem, prove that there always exists a Nash equilibrium of mixed strategies.
 (Brouwer's fixed point theorem is [proven in Lean](https://github.com/Shamrock-Frost/BrouwerFixedPoint/blob/master/src/brouwer_fixed_point.lean#L274), though not yet incorporated in mathlib.)

+* In **general topology** define some spaces that are typically used for counterexamples, such as the Hawaiian earring, the long line, wild knots or the horned sphere.

+* In **group theory**, classify all groups of order 8, or if you want a challenge, of order 16.

+* In **hyperbolic geometry** define the Poincaré model of hyperbolic geometry - either the disc model or the half-plane model (or another model altogether), and show that is satisfies most of Euclid's axioms for geometry, but that the parallel postulate fails.

+* In **model theory**: complete types of a language are defined in mathlib.
+Prove for a countable theory that if there are uncountably many types with `n` free variables, then there are continuum many.
+Or harder: show that in this case that `T` has continuum many non-isomorphic models.

+* In **number theory** solve some diophantine equations.
+Show that there are no nonzero integer solutions to `x^4-y^4=z^2`.
+Find all solutions to `x^2+y^2=z^3` and to `|2^k-3^l|=1`.

+* In **planar geometry** many results are missing.
+Choose one: the theorem of Ceva's theorem, Desargues's theorem, Feuerbach's theorem, Menelaus's theorem, Morley's trisecor theorem.

+* In **set theory** define club sets, stationary sets and prove Fodor's lemma.